-- c) The Combined Authority publishes an annual State of the Region report, which provides information about the performance of West Yorkshire against key socio-economic and environmental indicators.
+- b) A suite of supporting plans and strategies do and will set out further detail on a range of priority areas, including police and crime, local growth plan, climate and environment, housing and place, local area energy planning, local nature recovery, digital infrastructure, green infrastructure, skills and trade and investment.
+For details of the policies, strategies and priorities within the West Yorkshire Plan, please click here. - c) The Combined Authority publishes an annual State of the Region report, which provides information about the performance of West Yorkshire against key socio-economic and environmental indicators.
 The reports are available here.
 The report provides a stock take of where West Yorkshire currently stands, using a basket of headline indicators.
 It highlights areas of strength and positive trends in the local economy but also flags key issues and challenges that are priorities for future action.
 The report aims to provide a balanced and objective view of economic performance in the region and gives some insight into the difference being made through the combined action of all partners in West Yorkshire. - d) The Combined Authority itself has seven objectives from which outcomes are derived and performance measured.
-These are published as part of the Corporate Plan and inform the Combined Authority's annual business planning.
+These were published as part of the Corporate Plan 2023/24 to inform the Combined Authority's annual business planning.
 Collectively, they help to ensure that everything the organisation delivers is centred around the goal of improving the lives of the people, businesses, and communities across West Yorkshire.
 They also support the delivery of the Mayor's ten pledges from her manifesto in 2021.